zapier/zapier-platform/packages/cli/README-source.md

 *New in v7.4.0.*

 The setup and user experience of Digest Auth is identical to Basic Auth.
-Users will provide Zapier their username and password and Zapier will handle all the nonce and quality of protection details automatically.
+Users provide Zapier their username and password, and Zapier handles all the nonce and quality of protection details automatically.

 > Example App: Check out https://github.com/zapier/zapier-platform/tree/master/example-apps/digest-auth for a working example app for digest auth.

 > Limitation: Currently, MD5-sess and SHA are not implemented.
 Only the MD5 algorithm is supported.
 In addition, server nonces are not reused.
-That means for every `z.request` call, Zapier will sends an additional request beforehand to get the server nonce.
+That means for every `z.request` call, Zapier will send an additional request beforehand to get the server nonce.

 ```js
 [insert-file:./snippets/digest-auth.js]